🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Less experienced jet ski riders are more prone to injuries, which makes it even more important to familiarize yourself with the specific watercraft you'll be riding.

-Always make safety the main priority while riding a jet ski.
+Always prioritize safety while riding a jet ski.
 Know your machine's controls and capabilities.
-Different jet skis have different controls, so make sure to know what's the throttle and what's the emergency shut off.
+Different jet skis have different controls, so make sure to know the throttle and the emergency shut-off.

 In addition, some jet skis have braking systems, so make sure to locate that too.
 Another important task is to inspect general maintenance issues before you ride to avoid a breakdown on the water.